tigerfarm/arduino/Altair101/asm/programs/README.md

 };
 ````
 The first program proved my basic program structure.
-I could next add more opcodes and improve the fundamental program.
+I could next add more opcodes and improve Processor.ino.

 I began writing assembler commands beside the byte array values.
-This sped up my program development and gave structure to my assembler programs as I was re-learner to write assembler programs.
+This sped up my program development and gave structure to my assembler programs as I was re-learning how to write assembler programs.
 ````
 // Define a jump loop program byte array. byte jumpLoopProgram[] = {
                     // Start:
-  0303, 6, 0,       // jmp 4
+  0303, 6, 0,       //      jmp 6
   0000,             //      nop
   0303, 0, 0        //      jmp Start
 };
 ````

-I began storing sample programs into ProcessorPrograms.md.
+I began storing sample program arrays into ProcessorPrograms.md.
+The samples could copied back into Process.ino and run.

 It was slow and difficult to write simple programs.
 Re-adjusting jumps was a major issue without labels.